wesslen/minimal-mistakes/_pages/about.md

 In this blog, I will cover tools and techniques to analyze the abundant troves of digital footprints in social media, text and social networks.

-As for me, I'm a PhD student in Computing and Information Systems at UNC Charlotte.
+I'm a PhD student in Computing and Information Systems at UNC Charlotte.
 I have a dual research assistantship through UNC Charlotte's [Data Science Initiative](http://dsi.uncc.edu) and [Project Mosaic](http://projectmosaic.uncc.edu), the university's social science research initiative.

 My focus is on integrating computer science methods with social science research: the emerging field of computational social science.
-My research interests include social network analysis, text mining (latent variable models), visualizations and social media applications (e.g., Twitter).
+My research interests include social network analysis, text analysis, visualizations and social media applications.